keerthikarunakaram/GIT_Commands/README.md

 There are 15 basic commands which are used on every day basis:

-1. git init: The git init command is the first command that you will run on Git.
+1. Git init: The git init command is the first command that you will run on Git.
 The git init command is used to create a new blank repository.
 It is used to make an existing project as a Git project.

 Syntax :